 The boat tour also gave us a closer look at the Faraglioni Rocks – three massive rock formations so big that they each have their own name: Stella, di Mezzo and di Fuori.

 The rocky cliffs have some pretty interesting formations!
 Check out this cave:

-What a beautiful place.
+How would you like to live here?
 You’d have thighs of steel walking up and down the hillsides every day!